Clinical Rehabilitation Counseling, MS

 Applicants are expected to have completed a course in each of the following areas: Introduction to Statistics (Descriptive Statistics or Basic Inferential Statistics), Introduction to Theories of Personality, Counseling or Psychotherapy and Lifespan Development (Developmental Psychology, Adulthood, Adolescence, Childhood, Growth and Development).

 Personal interviews with program faculty members prior to acceptance are required.
-Rehabilitation Counseling applicants participate in a group interview.
+Clinical Rehabilitation Counseling applicants participate in a group interview.
 All interviews are scheduled by program faculty shortly after the application deadline.
 Program Directors review applications and pay particular attention to each applicant’s ability to address program specific professional goals and professional identity in the statement of intentions.